liferay/liferay-mobile-sdk/README.md

 later, and it comes with the Liferay Android SDK and Liferay iOS SDK ready for you to download and use.

 Stable releases and documentation for each of the SDKs are available at the following links:

 - [Download Android and iOS SDKs](releases)
 - [Liferay Android SDK documentation](android/README.md)
 - [Liferay iOS SDK documentation](ios/README.md)

 If all you want is to access Liferay's core services from a mobile app, follow the links above.
+However, if you want to generate SDKs for your custom portlet's services, continue reading the sections bellow.

+## Generating SDKs for Custom Portlet Services

 The Liferay Mobile SDK project comes with an SDK Builder that generates the Liferay Mobile SDK for the Android and iOS platforms.
 Think of it as a Service